msinaj/Kindergarden/README.md

 -----------------------------------------------------

-Note: The full source code file could not be uploaded because of its big size, also the full requirements documat had a size bigger than 25mb
+Note: The full source code file could not be uploaded because of its big size, also the full requirements document had a size bigger than 25mb